defparam/haptyc/Readme.md

 #### Example 3: Pitchfork/BatteringRam

 Using the same exact python code we can switch the attack style from clusterbomb to pitchfork by changing the '%' to a '#'.
-Pitchfork style attacks will place the postion payload all in parallel.
+Pitchfork style attacks will place the position payload all in parallel.
 The test count is the lowest number of tests given of all involved transforms.

 Original Payload:
 ```HTTP